belle2/basf2/analysis/doc/GraFEI.rst

 The ``extraInfo(graFEI_sigSide)`` is set to 1 for particles predicted to belong to the signal-side, 0 for particles predicted to belong to the tag-side and -1 for particles in events with ``graFEI_goodEvent = 0``.
 Therefore, if you want meaningful distributions you should cut on events with ``graFEI_goodEvent = 1``.

-The variables added by the `GraFEISaverModule <grafei.GraFEISaverModule>` are filled with ``nan`` if there are less than two reconstructed particles in the event.
+The variables added by the `GraFEIModule <grafei.GraFEIModule>` are filled with ``nan`` if there are less than two reconstructed particles in the event.
 Otherwise, they are defined as follows:

 ======================================== ==================================================================================================================================